-- CHESS sponsored
+- CHESS sponsored Australian share market trading

-- Leading tools for investing Automation
+- ROund up and auto invest for investing Automation

 “Pearler: Informal, mainly Australian – something impressive: “That landing was a real Pearler, mate!”

-This article will review where Pearler is currently at, discuss my use of the platform, and ultimately answer whether it might be a good option for investing on the path to Financial Independence.
 If you would rather listen, make sure to check out the Interview with Kurt Walkom, one of the founders of Pearler, on the CaptainFI Podcast.

-The Team behind Pearler have big plans to eventually create a ‘Financial Marketplace’ where you can access a heap of free peer reviewed information and access to industry award winning and low cost products for investments, bank accounts, loans, insurance and more – perhaps similar to affiliate review companies like Canstar, Finder or ProductReview, but then going one step further and actually being trusted to provide or broker the product themselves.
+The Team behind Pearler has big plans to eventually create a ‘Financial Marketplace’ where you can access a heap of free peer reviewed information and access to industry award winning and low cost products for investments, bank accounts, loans, insurance and more – perhaps similar to affiliate review companies like Canstar, Finder or ProductReview, but then going one step further and actually being trusted to provide or broker the product themselves.

 “A world without chronic financial stress”Kurt Walkom, Pearler

-Management and team behind Pearler
+Management and team behind Pearler – Founded by 3 friends.

-Pearler was co-founded in 2018 by three University of New South Wales alumni: Kurt Walkom, Nick Nicolaides and Hayden Smith – you can read more about them on the UNSW Founders page here.
+Founded by 3 friends: Pearler was co-founded in 2018 by three University of New South Wales alumni: Kurt Walkom, Nick Nicolaides and Hayden Smith – you can read more about them on the UNSW Founders page here.

 “We are building a secure place where you find the right financial products to suit your situation and goals, empowering you with the skill and confidence to use them.
 Investments, savings, loans and insurance from multiple providers, all in the one place.
 Starting with investing for all Australians.”Kurt WalKom, CEO and co-founder Pearler